CUBRID/cubrid-manual/en/admin/control.rst

     ++ cubrid master start: success

 Enter code below to restart registered CUBRID service.
-You can verify that server process, broker process, and master process as well as *demodb* and *testdb* stop and then restart at once.
+You can verify that server process, broker process, gateway process and master process as well as *demodb* and *testdb* stop and then restart at once.

 ::